 - Less than 4 seconds in channel switching time

 YouTube TV Review

-YouTube TV is great option for cord cutters who want a no-frills live TV streaming subscription that carries no hidden fees, equipment rental charges, and complex price plans that keep costs beyond one’s budget.
+YouTube TV is a great option for cord-cutters who want a no-frills live TV streaming subscription that carries no hidden fees, equipment rental charges, and complex price plans that keep costs beyond one’s budget.

 It’s one of the newest IPTV services in the industry, having been launched only in February 2017.

-In Q1 of 2019, YouTube claimed that it already has more than 1 million subscribers on their IPTV service.
+In Q1 of 2019, YouTube claimed that it already has more than 1 million subscribers on its IPTV service.

 This comes after announcing that it has become already available in 195 regional markets, which comprises of 99.5 percent of all U.S. households.

 Users praise the streaming quality and recording feature with unlimited storage space that keeps content for up to nine months – compare that to other services that only store recordings for a maximum of 30 days.

 It’s a cost-effective option since each subscription plan can be shared up to six accounts and have simultaneous streaming on up to three devices.